Preparation and verification of tensor network states: Analysis of the verification test

 \section{Analysis of the verification test}

-In this section, we analyze the verification test for the setup presented in Section \ref{section_quantum_verification}, that is, in which \verifier can perform local measurements to the state that \prover has prepared.
+In this section, we analyze the verification test for the setup presented in Section \ref{section_quantum_verification}, that is, in which the verifier can perform local measurements to the state that the prover has prepared.
 This case is analogous to the one presented in \cite{Hangleiter_2017}.
-We modify it here by imposing further restrictions on the prover: we assume that that \pronsubprover can only perform Pauli measurements, which might be more suitable for experiments carried out with NISQ devices.
+We modify it here by imposing further restrictions on the prover: we assume that that he can only perform Pauli measurements, which might be more suitable for experiments carried out with NISQ devices.

-We first analyze the probability that, for a given tolerance threshold $\epsilon$, the empirical mean $\langle h_j \rangle_P$ computed through the measurements (where the subindex $P$ emphasizes that \verifier measures the state that \prover has prepared) is above such threshold, due to statistical noise produced by finite sampling.
+We first analyze the probability that, for a given tolerance threshold $\epsilon$, the empirical mean $\langle h_j \rangle_P$ computed through the measurements (where the subindex $P$ emphasizes that the verifier measures the state that the prover has prepared) is above such threshold, due to statistical noise produced by finite sampling.
 This statistical fluctuation depends on the variance of the distribution $\langle h_j \rangle_P$, which is computed by decomposing the operators in the Pauli basis.
 This variance is bounded in Appendix \ref{appendix_bound_variance}.